Poseidon-ZKP/merkle-forest/README.md

 ## Terminology
 * [identity](https://semaphore.appliedzkp.org/docs/guides/identities): a triple consisting of a trapdoor, a nullifier and a commitment.
 The commitment is computed from the trapdoor and nullifier and is inserted as a leaf in the groups it belongs to.
 * Group: In the Semaphore protocol, a Merkle tree.
 In our proposal, a Merkle forest.
-* Privacy Guarantee: a security parameter, the higher it is the lower the probability a member can be exposed in a group.
-In the Semaphore protocol above, it is the depth of the Merkle tree.
-For a guarantee $g$, the Merkle tree can store $2^g$ leaves, so the minimum exposure probability, achieved when the group reaches its maximum capacity, is $1/2^g$.
+* Anonymity Guarantee: a security parameter defined by the size of the anonymity set.
+In the Semaphore protocol above, it is the capacity of the Merkle tree.
+For a merkle tree with depth $g$, the Merkle tree can store $2^g$ leaves, so the exposure probability, achieved when the group reaches its maximum capacity, is $1/2^g$.
 * Max group size.
 Max number of members a group can host.
 In the Semaphore protocol, this is the number of leaves the Merkle tree can store.
 * EG: Elastic Group, whose size grows dynamically.

 ## Motivation
-In the Semaphore example above, groups are modelled by binary incremental Merkle trees with fixed-size depth (privacy guarantee).
+In the Semaphore example above, groups are modelled by binary incremental Merkle trees with fixed-size depth (anonymity guarantee).
 The native way to prove group membership, as explained above, is to verify a Merkle path in a zk-circuit, which means this circuit depends on the tree depth.

 Suppose the below scenarios:
 1. Group is almost full.
 In order to enlarge the group, user would have to create a new group, and ask every member to rejoin.